General Connections, Exponential Maps, and Second-order Differential Equations: Connections and their quasisprays

 Here is the SODE induced by a connection.
 We shall call it the {\em geodesic quasispray\/} associated to the connection and its geodesics the {\em geodesics\/} of the connection. \begin{theorem} For each connection $\H\! ,$ there is an induced SODE $S$ given by

 where $\pi:TM\surj M$ is the natural projection and $v\in TM$.
 We write $\H\vdash S$ to denote this relationship. \end{theorem} \begin{proof} As in the first paragraph of Poor's proof of 2.93 \cite[p.\,95]{P}, it is easily verified that $S$ so defined is a SODE.
-Indeed, $S$ is a section of $\pi_*$ by construction, and $S$ is a section of $\pi_T$ because $\H$ is a subbundle with respect to $\pi_T$. \end{proof} It is clear that this SODE is horizontal, so compatible with the given connection, and that it vanishes on the 0-section of $TM$.
+Indeed, $S$ is a section of $\pi_*$ by construction, and $S$ is a section of $\pi_T$ because $\H$ is a subbundle with respect to $\pi_T$. \end{proof} It is clear that this $S$ is horizontal, so compatible with the given connection, and that it vanishes on the 0-section of $TM$.
+This latter means that constant curves, $c(t) = p\in M$ for all $t$, are degenerate $S$-geodesics, a familiar property of geodesic sprays.
+Accordingly, we shall refer to any SODE which vanishes on the 0-section of $TM$ as a {\em quasispray}.

 Unfortunately, when the connection is $h(m-1)$ this SODE is not homogeneous {\em as a SODE;} it is only an $h(m)$ {\em vector field\/} on $TM$.
 In order to avoid this problem, we must consider a new type of partial homogeneity for connections. \begin{definition} A connection $\H$ on $TM$ is {\em vertically homogeneous\/} of degree $m$, denoted by $vh(m)$, if and only if